|

 reconnoitered possible railroad sites throughout the midwest, including north

-iowa. during those travels, they explored the area around clear lake.
+iowa. during those travels, they explored the area around clear lake.after the war, the dodge brothers returned to clear lake and

 purchased ten acres of property that included the point from edward c. davis, who had